 Inventory API Configuration

 Provide the appropriate fields at the item level of the Refresh and Adjust Inventory API calls, such as in the below example that includes a SKU, serial number, and condition.
+Be aware that when setting Safety Stock at the granular level, the value will be applied to all inventory records associated with that UPC-Location.

 { "locationCode": "Example", "items": [ { "partNumber": null, "upc": "PRODUCT_123", "sku": null, "ltd": 0, "floor": 0, "quantity": 4, "safetyStock": 0, "retailPrice": 1.99, "currencyID": 1, "serialNumber": "PRODUCT_123", "lotCode": "PRODUCT_123", "date": "2025-07-30T09:15:30-05:00", "condition": "PRODUCT_123_CONDITION_1" } ] }